 How will my child make friends if everyone is masked and socially distanced?
 What about bunking with their friends?

-They will still be able to bond with their cabin group and stable cohort (one other cabin).
-There will still be activities done in units and bigger groups, just spaced out and outside.
+They will still be able to bond with their cabin group and other cabins in their units.
+There will still be activities done in units and bigger groups with the majority done spaced out and outside.
 Our staff are adept at leading group activities and facilitating meaningful conversations that will inevitably lead to new friendships.

 If your child would like to be bunked with friends, please make sure their cabin request is updated in your reservation.
 We will do everything we can to put friends together.
 Please keep in mind that the bigger the friend group, the more difficult it is to place everyone together.